The Narmadeshwar Shivling: Naturally Devine

 COMPOSITION

-Composition: They are composed of cryptocrystalline quartz.
+They consist of cryptocrystalline quartz.

 SIGNIFICANCE

-- Scriptural Importance: Some scriptures suggest that worshipping a Narmadeshwar Shivling is equivalent to worshipping many other Shivling
+• Scriptural Importance: Some scriptures suggest that worshipping a Narmadeshwar Shivling is equivalent to worshipping many other Shivling

-- These shivling possesses extreme healing power and are potent in opening the chakras of the body.
+• These shivling possesses extreme healing power and are potent in opening the chakras of the body.

-- Potency (as per scriptures): According to the Shiva Purana, worshipping a Narmadeshwar Shivling grants the same spiritual merit (Punya) as worshipping a thousand other Shivlings, highlighting its extraordinary power.
+• Potency (as per scriptures): According to the Shiva Purana, worshipping a Narmadeshwar Shivling grants the same spiritual merit (Punya) as worshipping a thousand other Shivlings, highlighting its extraordinary power.

-- Mysterious Power: They are believed to possess a mysterious power that helps in inducing focus and concentration, making them ideal for meditation and spiritual practices.
+• Mysterious Power: People believe that it rectifies Vastu flaws and brings auspiciousness to the dwelling.
+They believe that it possesses a mysterious power that helps induce focus and concentration, making it ideal for meditation and spiritual practices.

 BASED ON NATURA L MARKING AND PATTERNS